-- Conduct basic laboratory experiments involving classical mechanics.
+- Conduct basic laboratory experiments involving electricity and magnetism.

-- Relate physical observations and measurements involving classical mechanics to theoretical principles.
+- Relate physical observations and measurements involving electricity and magnetism to theoretical principles.

 - Evaluate the accuracy of physical measurements and the potential sources of error in the measurements.

-- Design fundamental experiments involving principles of classical mechanics.
+- Design fundamental experiments involving principles of electricity and magnetism.

-- Identify appropriate sources of information for conducting laboratory experiments involving classical mechanics.
+- Identify appropriate sources of information of conducting laboratory experiments involving electricity and magnetism.

-- Scientific Calculator: Students must have a proper scientific calculator with them for every class.
+- Scientific Calculator: Students must have a proper scientific calculator with them for every class and exam.

-- Mathematica and Wolfram Alpha Pro: Blinn now has an unlimited site license to Mathematica and to Wolfram Alpha Pro.
-Students may download free copies of these programs for their personal computers.
-The download links can be found here: Mathematica/AlphaPro Download
+- Mathematica: The first two labs and one other use Mathematica.
+Students will need a computer with a copy pf Mathematica to perform these labs.
+Blinn now has an unlimited site license to Mathematica (and also to Wolfram Alpha Pro).
+Students must download their free copy of Mathematica for their personal computers.
+The Blinn download links can be found here: Mathematica/AlphaPro Download

 Grades will be based on laboratory reports, in-class quizzes and a comprehensive final.